88131 Lindau

 Direction

-When leaving the Lindau island railway station, turn left.
-You will find the "Radinsel" after about 3 minutes behind the bus station, at the beginning of the Lake Constance cycle path.
-Here you can rent the right bike for your cycling tour.
-With a prior call or email enquiry, you can already order the right bike for you from the Radinsel.
+When you leave the Lindau island railway station, turn left.
+You will find the "Radinsel" after about 3 minutes behind the bus station, at the start of the Lake Constance cycle path.
+Here you can hire the right bike for your cycle tour.
+You can order the right bike for you from the bike island by calling or emailing in advance.

-At the "Radinsel" bicycle rental, Lindau residents and their guests will find bicycles for almost every need.
-Whether someone is going on a day trip, sightseeing tours, or simply looking for a way to get out and about even with mobility impairments - the RadInsel is sure to have the right thing for them.
-Bikes for all ages, including tandems and e-tricycles, can be rented here.
-Everything from 12 euros per day.
-Please ask for the current availability of the bikes and opening hours before you start your journey.
+At the "Radinsel" bike hire centre, Lindau residents and their guests will find bikes for almost every need.
+Whether you are looking for a day trip, a city tour or simply a way to go on a tour with limited mobility - RadInsel is sure to have the right bike for you.
+Bikes for all age groups, including tandems and e-tricycles, can be hired here.
+Everything from a price of 12 euros per day.
+Please enquire about the current availability of bikes and opening times before travelling.

 Youth bike 7,- € / day